Providing the tools you need to get the very best out of your training business

 Customer Service: What to Look For In Your Software Supplier

-Customer service is a key success factor when evaluating and selecting a supplier.
-It is becoming more and more important as organisations try to differentiate themselves from the competition.
-But what makes legendary customer service?
+Customer service is a key success factor when evaluating and selecting a software supplier.
+And, it is becoming more and more important as organisations try to differentiate themselves from the competition.
+But what makes great customer service?
 What should your training organisation be looking for in a software supplier?
 Let's start with the essentials...

-Plenty of support options are available to you.
-Multiple communication channels depending on need.
+Plenty of support options should be available to you.
+Multiple communication channels depending on your needs, a software on-boarding program, online support resources, a dedicated Customer Success Manager and software training.
 Customer service roadmaps also highlight that your chosen software supplier has actively considered your experience and are well-prepared to meet your needs.
-It's pretty important, right at the begin, to start equipping you with the right support to make your system use a true success.
+It's pretty important, right at the beginning, to start equipping you with the right support to make your system use a true success.

 Legendary customer service must go beyond mere support - after all, this isn't just plain ol' customer service or even exceptional customer service.
 This is legendary calibre.